1972 United States Senate election in Delaware: Campaign

+Aftermath

 A few weeks later on December 18, 1972, Biden's wife and daughter died in a car crash which injured his sons.
 Biden contemplated resigning the Senate seat and told his brother to talk with governor-elect Sherman W. Tribbitt on his successor.
 Senate Majority Leader Mike Mansfield persuaded Biden to stay in the Senate for at least six months.
 Biden was sworn in at the hospital where his sons were recovering.
-Biden held the seat up until his election as Vice President 36 years later.
+Biden held the seat until his election as vice president 36 years later.

 At the time of the 1972 election, Biden was 29 years old.
 He turned 30—the minimum age for a U.S. senator—on November 20, 1972, in time for the Senate term beginning January 3, 1973.
 At the commencement of his Senate term, Biden was the sixth-youngest U.S. Senator in history.

 A 2004 book contained a story, allegedly from Frank Sheeran, that in the week prior to Election Day, an unidentified lawyer approached Sheeran about preventing the distribution of the local paper because Senator Boggs was running an advertisement unflattering to Biden.
 Sheeran claimed that he organized a work stoppage, and that Teamsters truck drivers refused to cross a picket line, so the papers were not delivered.
 The credibility of Sheeran's account has been called into question, although an article published in The New York Times on Friday November 3, 1972, does seem to confirm that a work stoppage took place four days prior to election day, preventing the delivery of a single Friday edition of local paper The Morning News.

 There were two other candidates in the 1972 Senate election: Henry M. Majka and Herbert B. Wood.
 Majka came from the American Party while Wood hailed from the Prohibition Party.
 Majka managed to receive 803 votes, or 0.3% of the vote, while Wood got 175 votes, or 0.1% of the vote.

-Biden was elected President of the United States in November 2020 at age 77.
-Because of mail-in voting his victory was not official until November 7, five days after conventional voting began and the 48th anniversary of his Senate election over Boggs.